clusternet/website/content/zh-cn/docs/installation/install-with-helm.md

 Please choose the fastest image registry to use.
 {{% /alert %}}

+{{% alert title="Note on kube-apiserver" color="primary" %}}
+Please refer to [Kubernetes Version Skew](../../introduction/#kubernetes-版本支持) to see whether the Kubernetes versions are supported.
+Please also note that whether the kube-apiserver running in the parent cluster should be configured with flag `--aggregator-reject-forwarding-redirect=false`.
+{{% /alert %}}

 You can then run `helm search repo clusternet` to see the charts.

 - [installing `clusternet-hub` to parent cluster](https://github.com/clusternet/charts/tree/main/charts/clusternet-hub)